benjhess/node-packer/node/doc/api/esm.md

 To create a custom dynamic module that doesn't correspond to one of the existing `format` interpretations, the `dynamicInstantiate` hook can be used.
-This hook is called only for modules that return `format: "dynamic"` from the `resolve` hook.
+This hook is called only for modules that return `format: 'dynamic'` from the `resolve` hook.

 ```js